 Shelly Kramer of Futurum Research dispels our fears that robotic process automation will make people redundant and why embracing a culture of automation is crucial in today’s business setting.

 Editor’s note: This interview with Shelly Kramer was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

-Over the last decade, a shift has been observed in how organizations manage their businesses in order to create a more efficient and agile environment.
-Integrating technologies and changing organizational behavior play vital roles in this shift.
+Over the last decade, a shift has been observed in how organisations manage their businesses in order to create a more efficient and agile environment.
+Integrating technologies and changing organisational behaviour play vital roles in this shift.